Installation, Power Line & Lightning / Grounding Safety

 - Select a safe site to install the antenna.

-- The distance between any power lines and the installation site should be at least one and one-half times the height of the antenna and mast assembly.
-Make the distance even greater, if at all possible.
+- The distance between any power lines and the installation site should be at least two times the total height of the mast, tower, mount, plus the length of the antenna..
+Make the separation distance away from power lines even greater, if at all possible.
 Since all overhead power lines look somewhat alike, consider them all dangerous and stay well away from them.

 - If you have power lines in the area, call your local electric utility for assistance.